I5UCC/VRCTextboxSTT/README.md

 # Features

-- Sending transcription to either
+- Sending transcription to either:
-  - VRChats Ingame Textbox allowing for use with any avatar
+  - VRChats Ingame Textbox allowing for use with any avatar.
   - [KillFrenzyAvatarText (KAT)](https://github.com/killfrenzy96/KillFrenzyAvatarText) that needs to be integrated to an avatar.
     - You can use [Frosty704's Billboard](https://github.com/Frosty704/Billboard) to add a speech bubble to your avatar.
     - Support for up to 80 emotes!
   - Automatic Detection of KAT on an avatar.
 It will use KAT if available, otherwise fall back to VRChat Textbox.
 - ***Fast and Efficient***.
 VRCTextboxSTT uses [ctranslate2](https://github.com/OpenNMT/CTranslate2) as the runtime for transcription and translation, which makes it incredibly efficient and fast.
-- ***Uses SteamVR binding system***, press to transcribe, hold to clear/cancel (A/X by default)
+- ***Uses Steam Input***, press to transcribe, hold to clear/cancel (A/X by default).
+Also works on desktop with the "F1" Key by default.
 - ***Customizable***
   - You can bind the button to start transcription to any action that SteamVR allows you to set.
   - You can bind it to any key on your keyboard.
   - Many Timing settings for transcription delays and button presses.
+  - Mutliple different Transcription modes to choose from.
+  - You can change all of the Audio feedback sounds to a sound of your liking.
+- Ability to to use fine tuned models from [Huggingface](https://huggingface.co/models?sort=downloads&search=whisper)
 - Optional ***Live Transcription***
 - Optional ***Automatic launch*** with SteamVR.
 - ***Text to Text*** for quick typing.